AthenaDecisionSystems/athena-owl-demos/docs/index.md

 # Demonstrations repository

-This repository includes pre-defined demonstration that can be used with different decision services and different use cases.
+This repository includes pre-defined demonstrations that can be used with different decision services and different use cases.

 | Name | Goal |